 8. It’s easy to fold and lift up.
 If you’re having a hard time getting it to fold after a few tries, take it back.
 If it’s too heavy for you to lift into your car’s trunk, take it back.
 These things will only cause you more annoyance as time passes.

 10. It fits in your house.
 Measure all of your doorways and hallways to make sure that the stroller will fit inside your home, ideally without having to fold it up first.
+Side by side strollers are often less convenient for this reason.
 When you’re coming home from a long walk with your infant twins and it suddenly starts to rain, you’ll thank me!

 Julie Burt Nichols is Twiniversity’s “Wizard Behind the Curtain”, serving as Editor-in-Chief of Twiniversity.com, Account Manager, and Instructor for Chicago Twiniversity classes.
 Julie is a full-time working mother to twin boys, born on Halloween.
 She loves serving as a resource and support for new parents, soon-to-be parents, and we-want-desperately-to-be parents.
 Julie is proud to be a certified child passenger safety technician and the Twiniversity Resident Songstress/Jingle Writer.